On July 25, people across the world marked the third World Drowning Prevention Day

 We are asking Aquatic Facilities across Australia to help promote World Drowning Prevention Day

-We will be adding a range of online marketing resources from 1 July for industry to promote across their own communication channels and to display at their facility.
+We have a range of online marketing resources to promote World Drowning Prevention Day for all communication channels and to display at aquatic facilities.
 This content includes: Website, Social Media and Video Content.

 Be sure to tag #DrowningPrevention, including for World #DrowningPrevention Day and @RoyalLifeSaving in social media posts.